-If you take an authorized leave of absence other than a medical, industrial or family and medical leave, medical coverage for you and your dependents may be continued through COBRA, as defined in each applicable policy.
+If you take an authorized leave of absence other than a medical, workers' compensation, industrial, family and medical or paid parental leave (such as personal or educational leave), medical coverage for you and your dependents may be continued through COBRA, as defined in each applicable policy.
 For details about COBRA coverage, see the Administrative section.